15 Trampoline Safety Rules for Kids

 There should be no lawn or landscaping equipment that could potentially injure a child should they fall off the trampoline.
 You should also keep other children and pets outside the trampoline area when someone is jumping.

-Read my guide to the best trampoline surface for more tips around placement of the trampoline in the backyard.
+Read my guide to the best trampoline surface for more tips about the placement of the trampoline in the backyard.

 6. Practice the Basics

-Before giving kids free rein of your trampoline, you should make sure that they know how to jump safely.
+Before giving kids free rein on your trampoline, you should make sure that they know how to jump safely.

 7. No Pets